simplygreatwork/obvious/README.md

-## A tiny, hackable, optimized quantum computing simulator
+## A small, hackable, optimized quantum computing for learning quantum computing.

 - Currently based on a condensed implementation of Quantastica's Quantum Circuit.
 	- https://github.com/quantastica/quantum-circuit